brainboxdotcc/DPP/docpages/02_build.md

 __Instructions here are subject to change!__

-1. Make sure you have Visual Studio 2019 Community. **NOT** Visual Studio Code.
+1. Make sure you have Visual Studio 2019.
+Community, Professional or Enterprise work fine.
+You do **NOT** want to use *Visual Studio Code* for this.
 You can [download the correct version here](https://visualstudio.microsoft.com/downloads/).
-2. Download and install cmake from [here](https://cmake.org/download/) and install it to the system path.
-3. Download windows version of git [here](https://git-scm.com/download/win) install it to your path.
-4. [Download and install vcpkg](https://docs.microsoft.com/en-us/cpp/build/install-vcpkg?view=msvc-160&tabs=windows) to the default recommended path
+2. [Download and install vcpkg](https://docs.microsoft.com/en-us/cpp/build/install-vcpkg?view=msvc-160&tabs=windows) to the default recommended path if you do not have it already.
-5. Open a command prompt window.
-6. Use the following command to install `openssl` and `zlib` via vcpkg: `c:\vckpg\vcpkg.exe install openssl:x64-windows zlib:x64-windows`
+3. Use the following command to install `openssl` and `zlib` via vcpkg: `c:\vcpkg\vcpkg.exe install openssl:x64-windows zlib:x64-windows`
-7. Change to the directory where you want to clone the sources.
-8. Issue the command: `git clone https://github.com/brainboxdotcc/DPP.git`
-9. Issue the command: `cd DPP`
-10. Issue the command: `build.bat`
-11. Build a `config.json` file in the directory above the `test.exe` containing a valid bot token and shard count.
-12. Start the test bot!
+   \image html winbuild_0.png
+4. Check out the DPP project source using git
+5. From within Visual Studio 2019, click the "File" menu, choose "Open" then "CMake", and select the CMakeLists.txt within the project folder
+   \image html winbuild_1.png
+   \image html winbuild_2.png
+6. Go to the "Build" menu and choose "Build all" or just press F7
+   \image html winbuild_3.png
+7. Check that compilation succeeded.
+You may now use the library in your projects!

-\image html runbot.png
+   \image html winbuild_4.png

 ## Troubleshooting

-If the program fails to build, you may need to adjust build.bat to suit paths on your system, notably the path to msbuild.
+* If you do not have an option to open the CMakeLists.txt, ensure that you have installed the C++ development portions of visual studio (not just web development portions) with at least the default options.
+* If the project does not build, please ask for help on the [official discord server](https://discord.gg/dpp)

 ## After compiling

-After compilation you can take the .dll, .lib, .pdb and .exp files and copy them into your project as needed.
-You can also just start changing test.cpp to suit your needs, and build the entire project around the code you cloned from git as a template.
+After compilation you can directly reference the compiled project in your own CMakeLists.txt as a library or use the lib/dll/headers as you wish.
+Note that openssl will also be a dependency of your program and should be copied alongside `libdpp.dll`.

 \page buildosx Building on OSX